Revature-SpaceEco/spaceeco-documentation/Endpoints/Address.md

 [POST](#End-point-Add-Singular-Address)

-## End-point: Get Singluar Address
+## End-point: Get Singular Address
 This retrieves the address of the user in the HTTP response

 ### Method: GET